 - Constant low body temperature

-A simple treatment of copper gluconate supplements is often used.
+Doctors normally prescribe supplements for patients suffering from a copper deficiency.
 Though it’s unlikely you’ll ever experience a copper deficiency, being aware of it is important for your health and especially eye health.
 Our eyes are resilient but fragile.
 Even the smallest amount of copper missing can hurt our vision.

 On the opposite side of the spectrum we have copper toxicity.
-Copper in large amounts is toxic to the body, which is why taking a copper supplement (unless directed to do so by a doctor) does not come highly recommended.
+Copper is toxic in high amounts, so don’t rush to add a straight copper supplement to your regimen unless you have a confirmed deficiency.

-Generally, it is suggested that only 10 milligrams (mg) should be consumed per day.
+Generally, it is suggested that only 200 to 1200 mcg of copper should be consumed per day, depending on your age and other factors.
 Any more can result in kidney failure and possible death.
 One gram can be a sufficient amount to push your body over the edge.
 Be wary when considering your copper gluconate intake and always consult a doctor beforehand.

 Copper Gluconate for the Eyes

-That last section ended on a sort of scary note, but making coffee in the morning can be scary if you aren’t careful.
-With copper, it’s really all about being careful, especially when it comes to the eyes.
+That last section ended on a sort of scary note, but even making coffee in the morning can be scary if you aren’t careful.
+As long as you are careful about your copper intake, you’ll be fine.

 Copper is a much needed mineral for the eyes.
 Like any well-oiled machine, the eyes need all the minerals and vitamins to work in harmony to be fully functional.
 That includes copper, even if it’s just a little bit.

 One of the main benefits of copper gluconate is how it works to boost the connectivity within the tissues of the eye.
-This means that the pigmentation (and the melanin) in the eye will stay vibrant for longer, keeping your eyes bright and beautiful.
+This means that copper works to keep the pigmentation (and the melanin) in the eye will stay vibrant for longer, keeping your eyes bright and beautiful.

 Beauty aside, copper gluconate has also been suggested to help prevent vision conditions such as age-related macular degeneration.
-Early research has even suggested that the ability to improve connectivity between the tissues is making copper a contender in treating myopia naturally.
+Early research has even suggested that because of copper’s ability to improve connectivity between eye tissues, it may be a contender in treating myopia naturally.

 Of course, as we spoke about before, a copper deficiency can mean loss of vision.
-Even if it had no other added benefits, copper would be essential to keeping your vision clear and healthy.
+Even if it had no other added benefits, you should monitor your copper intake to keep your vision clear and healthy.

-Copper can be found in a variety of places including mines.
-The largest copper mine can be found in Utah.
+You can find the copper mineral in a variety of places, including mines.
+The largest copper mine is located in Utah.
 Mined copper is refined and purified to be used for pennies, cookware, pipes, and supplements.

-A very refined version of copper gluconate can be found in supplement form for those with copper deficiencies.
+On the consumable copper side, a very refined version of copper gluconate is best taken in supplement form for those with copper deficiencies.
 These supplements can either come in tablet and gel form or in drop form.
-The tablets are ingested daily and the drops can be mixed in with drinks and meals.
+You can take the tablets daily or add the drops to your drinks or meals.

 Copper Gluconate-Rich Foods

-Of course supplements aren’t the only way to get copper into your diet.
+Of course, supplements aren’t the only way to get copper into your diet.
 Food is the most natural and reliable source for vitamin and minerals!
-Copper is found in so many different foods that you’ll most likely not even have to worry about it.
+You can find copper in so many foods that you likely won’t have to worry about getting enough in your diet.

 Everybody loves foods, so let’s take a look at the best foods containing copper gluconate: